anna-money/terraform-provider-sendgrid/docs/resources/teammate.md

 description: |-
   Manages a SendGrid teammate.
 Teammates are team members who have access to your SendGrid account with specific permissions.
   Important Notes:
-  Admin teammates have full access and don't need scopesScopes '2fa_exempt' and '2fa_required' are set automatically by SendGridSome scopes require specific SendGrid plans (Pro+, Marketing plans, etc.)Use timeouts for better reliability with rate limitingFor non-SSO teammates, SendGrid sends an invitation email.
-The teammate will have 'pending' status until they accept the invitation.
+  Admin teammates have full access and don't need scopesScopes '2fa_exempt' and '2fa_required' are set automatically by SendGridSome scopes require specific SendGrid plans (Pro+, Marketing plans, etc.)Use timeouts for better reliability with rate limiting
 ---

 # sendgrid_teammate (Resource)